harre-orz/rust_asio/README.md

 ## TODO list
  1. BSD will support (kqueue support).
- 2. Signal will support.
+ 2. SSL will support.
- 3. SSL will support.
+ 3. Windows will support.
- 4. Generic protocol socket will support.
+ 4. Serial-port will support.
- 5. File descriptor socket will support.
- 6. Windows will support.